lbryio/lbry.tech/documents/build.md

 description: Learn how to build your own app via LBRY in this comprehensive guide!
 The future of content freedom begins with you. *patriotic music plays*
 ---

-## THIS IS NOT DONE AT ALL AND IF YOU CONTINUE TO READ IT YOU MENTALLY ASSENT TO COMMITTING AT LEAST ONE CHANGE THAT MAKES IT BETTER

 ## Introduction

 Want to build something on top of LBRY?
 This is the place to get started.
 If this is your first introduction to LBRY, you should read the [Overview](/overview) first.
 If you would rather build with us, check out our [Contributing Guide](/contribute).